-Penal Code 284 PC is the California statute that makes it a crime to marry or enter a registered domestic partnership with the spouse of another person.
+California Penal Code 284 PC makes it a crime to marry or enter a registered domestic partnership with the spouse of another person.
 This offense is a felony that carries a penalty of up to 3 years in jail.

 - Denise marries Dave even though she knows that he is already married to Kila.

 - Darnell enters into a domestic partnership with Jada despite the fact that she is already married.

 - Paco marries Luciana even though she is married to another man.

 Please note that a crime under this code section is different than bigamy, which is also a criminal offense under Penal Code 281.
 Bigamy is committed when a defendant marries someone while he is still married.

 Luckily, there are several legal defenses that a person can raise if accused.
 These include showing that an accused party: